RaphaelIT7/gmod-holylib/README.md

 Dumps the searchcache into the console.
 ToDo: Allow one to dump it into a file.

+#### holylib_filesystem_getpathfromid
+Dumps the path for the given searchpath id.
+The id is the one listed with each file in the dumped searchcache.

 #### holylib_filesystem_nukesearchcache
 Nukes the searchcache.